It is the best of times; it is the worst of times.

 the same day David would be helping his mother move in the Grand Oaks, across the country, I thought, yes, now I can say what I knew even then but only partially — that I am lucky, lucky, fortunate beyond belief, that Ned’s life intersected with mine for all those years.
 Lucky that we didn’t give up on ourselves and each other when we hit the wall (and we did, at one point, hit that wall so hard we were both stunned and bleeding).
 Lucky I loved Ned and laughed with him, and also fought with him and came out the other side.
 Lucky I had that gorgeous and intense sex that could make anybody from a site like www.hdpornvideo.xxx Deutsch jealous of us.
 Lucky I knew, caressed, and admired that pleasing dick of his (We used to joke about organ donation.
 Thankfully, I did not remember this on the night of his death when, in that complete and surreal state of shock, those people arrived — angels to some, necessary ghouls to others — to ask “Was he an organ donor?”
 I only recalled our dick-related riff on that some weeks later.
 And then, oh Lord, then I was beset for some time with those terrible tears, that rip the skin from your sternum and you see your heart, flopping and gasping like a caught fish, thrashing in your rib cage).

 I know I will never again have sex in the way Ned and I did that time.
+Honestly, it was just like something you’d find on www.hdsexvideo.xxx.
 It would be impossible, because it was built on every single way we knew each other and co-created a life in which we grew from youth to middle age.
 And this is a journey you make only once.
 Even if David and I get to have twenty-three years together, the journey that we will make is from middle age to old, and that is a very different journey, in every way:

 developmentally, physiologically, emotionally, spiritually.
 And I am very deeply fortunate, to have not only had my past journey but now, to be embarked on this second one, in a different way, with a different human being.
 Not a day goes by in which I am unaware of this.
 Despite — no, because of — how wholly altered this traveling through time with David is from the trip Ned and I took until that fork in the road where we diverged forever, I am incredible grateful that DK and I are in each other’s complex, middle-aged, interesting lives now.